ammarfarisfauzi/ammarfarisfauzi/README.md

 - ✨ Student /ᐠ｡ꞈ｡ᐟ\
 - 🌱 I’m currently learning Python.
 - 📫 How to reach farisfauzi444@gmail.com
-- ⚡ Fun Fact I like all kinds of coffee drinks

 <h4 align="left">Lets connect with me</h4>